mikekistler/azure-rest-api-specs/.github/instructions/openapi-review.instructions.md

 ## Versioning
 - Ensure the API version is clearly defined and follows the `YYYY-MM-DD` format.
-- Confirm that breaking changes are not introduced in minor version updates.
+- Confirm that breaking changes are not introduced.

 ## Security
 - Validate that security definitions (e.g., OAuth2 scopes) are present and correctly applied.